 The Political Section covers both the political areas as well as the legal and financial affairs of the UN.
 Political activities of the Mission focus primarily on issues of peace and security, as we are a member of the 2018 Security Council.

-The Economic and Social Section handles all economic, social, humanitarian and human rights issues.
+The Development, Humanitarian Affairs and Human Rights Section handles all development, humanitarian and human rights issues.
 These issues are mostly discussed in the General Assembly, in the ECOSOC and in ECOSOC's subsidiary bodies.
 It also covers the Funds and Programmes located in New York, such as UNDP, UNFPA, UN-Women, UNICEF and UNCDF.

 The Military Section advises on all military and defense matters and is closely involved in the Mission's handling of peacekeeping issues and matters of de-mining.
 The section maintains contacts with the UN Secretariat on peacekeeping operations, including the Netherlands involvement in those operations, as well as with other bodies of the UN-system, such as the UN Office for Project Services.